Twitch suspends popular streamers after use of homophobic language

-Two of Twitch's more popular streamers say they have been suspended by the video-game streaming service, apparently as part of a crackdown on offensive and hateful content on the platform.
+Two of Twitch's more popular streamers say they've been suspended by the video game streaming service, apparently as part of a crackdown on offensive and hateful content on the platform.

 Destiny wasn't sure if the use of that word specifically landed him the suspension but pointed to two uses of language that violate Twitch's community guidelines against hateful content and inciting violence.